The Pitt Nursing PhD Program currently has 31 students. Below are profiles for some of our students.

 Chi Ching Vivian Hui

-Ms. Hui’s fervent interest and unique upbringing family background—witnessing intimate partner violence, suffering from family violence, experiencing adverse childhood—has strengthened her determination to pursue further studies and research on preventing violence happen to others.
+Ms. Hui’s fervent interest and unique upbringing family background—witnessing intimate partner violence, suffering from family violence, experiencing adverse childhood—has strengthened her determination to pursue further studies and research on preventing violence happening to others.
 Her research interest is leveraging technology and big data analytics to relieve domestic violence, intimate partner violence, and elder abuse on social media.
 Her works center on the confluence of individual, interpersonal, and community factors that contribute to the prevention of violence and abuse.
 Ms. Hui’s long-term research interests involve the development of a comprehensive understanding of resilience among domestic violence and leveraging informatics methods to identify potential victims, and strengthening the intervention metrics to the online community.

 Ms. Hui has moved into the fields of nursing informatics slightly by applying text mining, online forum data annotation, and online resources data collection under the supervision of nursing informatics and information science experts.
 She has been acquiring programming knowledge from R and Python to leverage natural language processing (NLP) analytics to better understand the resilience concept in domestic violence in online communities.
 She has a strong passion for leveraging big data analytics (i.e., text mining) to explore the hidden relationships and new trends of patient or victims’ experience in different vulnerable populations.